szesto/apicupcfg/README.md

 - Generate CSR's.
 From the *custom-csr* directory:
     - `all-user-facing-public-csr.tag.bat|sh`
 - Submit generated csr files to the ca.
 - Place certificates recieved from the ca in a directory.
-Here we assume *received-certs* directory.
+You can optionally split certificates in one directory (received-certs) and ca certificates in another directory (trust-root).
-- Copy certificates to correct destination:
+- Copy certificates to correct destinations:
-    - `apicupcfg -certdir received-certs`
+    - `apicupcfg -certcopy -certdir dir [-trustdir dir] `
-- Place trusted root certificates received from the the ca in a directory.
-Here we assume *ca-trust* subdir.`
-- Concatenate and copy trusted ca certs:
-    - `apicupcfg -certconcat -ca ca-trust\ca.pem -rootca ca-trust\rootca.pem`
 - Run subsystem and certificate setting scripts.
 From the *project* directory:
     - `..\apicup-subsys-set-management.tag.bat|sh`
     - `..\apicup-subsys-set-analytics.tag.bat|sh`
     - `..\apicup-subsys-set-portal.tag.bat|sh`
     - `..\apicup-certs-set-user-facing-public.tag.bat|sh`
-- Install subsystems with the `apicup subsys install` command.
+- Install subsystems with the `apicup subsys install` command as usual.
 From the *project* directory:
     - `..\bin\apicup subsys install mgmt --out mgmt-plan-out`
     - `..\bin\apicup subsys install alyt --out alyt-plan-out`
     - `..\bin\apicup subsys install ptl --out ptl-plan-out`